 Who might be harmed and how?
 What are your controls?
 Recommended Control Measures Action by who/when?
-Likelihood of occurrence after recommended controls (L) Impact (I) Overall Risk (L X I) + I Wash and disinfect resources at end of each day Cleaning of shared resources and surfaces regularly Resources will not be shared across bubbles breaks, when changing rooms, before and after eating.
+Likelihood of occurrence after recommended controls (L) Impact (I) Overall Risk (L X I) + I one time No soft toys/ materials/toys with small parts or items which cannot be easily cleaned Wooden toys may be used and will be cleaned down between uses each day.
+Wash and disinfect resources at end of each day Cleaning of shared resources and surfaces regularly Resources will not be shared across bubbles.
+Children will have allocated resources available in the classroom. breaks, when changing rooms, before and after eating.
 Small children and pupils with complex needs should be helped to clean their hands properly.
 Skin friendly cleaning wipes can be used as an alternative. • Embed this as part of the new school culture 3) Ensure good respiratory hygiene by promoting the 'catch it, bin it, kill it' approach • Ensure that sufficient number of tissues and bins are available • Ensure that younger children and those with complex needs are helped to get this right • Embed this as part of the new school culture 4) Introduce enhanced cleaning, including cleaning frequently touched surfaces often, using standard products such as